CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 >**Note**: The model training is a continuation of the train test split step to train the model; run the train test split step first and then continue with the model building.

-1. Click **+ Code** to add a new cell, and type the below comments for creating the random forest model, press "tab", then press "enter" and click on **Run** button to execute the cell.
+1. Click **+ Code** to add a new cell and type the below comments for creating the random forest model, press "tab", then press "enter" and click on **Run** button to execute the cell.

    ```
    # Create a random forest model with 100 trees, and the criterion is entropy